KyungTae-Kim97/Tor_analysis/README.md

 cd EX2
 ```
 [1] Cross-Time Validation (Table 5)
+>It shows a detailed analysis of cross-time testing, where models trained on data from Day 1 are tested on data collected after Day 2 and Day 6.
+The results clearly demonstrate that all feature vectors experience a drop in accuracy over time, highlighting the practical challenge of handling changing data distributions.
 ```{shell}
 ./cross_time.sh
 cat ../results/EX2/cross_time.txt
 ```
 [2] Reverse Cross-Time Validation (Table 6)
+>It presents a detailed analysis of reverse cross-time testing, where models are trained on data from Day 6 and evaluated on data collected on Days 6, 2, and 1 across different locations.
 ```{shell}
 ./reverse_cross_time.sh
 cat ../results/EX2/reverse_cross_time.txt
 ```
 [3] Accumulate Robustness with Mixed Dates (Table 7)
+>It shows how training with different temporal combinations, specifically Day 1 plus Day 6 compared to Day 2 plus Day 6, helps the model accumulate temporal knowledge and affects the final testing accuracy evaluated on Week 2 (Day 6).
 ```{shell}
 ./accumulate_robustness_with_mixed_dates.sh
 cat ../results/EX2/accumulate_robustness_with_mixed_dates.txt